seiya8bit/seiya8bit/README.md

 - 👋 Hi, I’m @seiya8bit
-- 👀 I’m interested in Next.js and TanStack Start, #gamedev, #pixelart, #keyball.
+- 👀 I’m interested in Next.js and Waku, SvelteKit, #gamedev, #pixelart, #keyball.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning TypeScript and GDScript.
-- 💞️ I’m looking to collaborate on web applications using Next.js and TanStack Start.
+- 💞️ I’m looking for someone who can collaborate on web application development using Waku and on game development with the Godot Engine.
 - 📫 How to reach me [X(@seiya8bit)](https://x.com/seiya8bit).
 - 😄 Pronouns: he/him, Seiya.
 - ⚡ Fun fact: I enjoy creating 🎨pixel art and 🎹playing piano in my free time!